cynic-net/git-commit-filetree/README.md

 `commit-filetree` command, such as `-C`, `--git-dir`, `--work-tree`, and so on.

+#### Fast-forwarding to Tracking Branch Head

+If the release branch to which you're committing has a tracking branch, the local branch will first be fast-forwarded to the head of that tracking branch before the commit is made.
+This is almost invariably the desired behaviour: if someone else has released new versions on the release branch you want to continue that history rather than diverging.
+(I.e., you want the `fetch`/`git-commit-filetree`/`push` sequence to Just Work without having to do any other manipulation of the release branch.)

+If your release branch has diverged from its tracking branch, `git-commit-filetree` will currently print an error and refuse to commit, and you will need to manually resolve the divergence.
+If you wish to be able to commit on a divergent local branch, you can modify the script not to generate this error.
+If there's sufficient demand, a command-line option could be added to toggle this behaviour.

 ### Usage with Windows

 The standard Git installation for Windows includes the Bash shell, and